 The fun of smoked chicken fails when you can’t feel a crisp sound in its skin while taking a bite.
 Isn’t it?
-So, let’s get ready for our secret tips on how to get crispy skin on smoked chicken!
+So, let’s get ready for my secret tips on how to get crispy skin on smoked chicken!

 Chicken lovers like me always get worried and struggle to get crispy chicken skin.
 From the beginning of my grilling journey, I made a few attempts to get it in the right way.

-To make your chicken skin crispy, try out the following methods.
+To make your chicken skin crispy, try out my following methods.
 But first, let’s get to know which is the key for perfectly crisp skin and I’ve described the reason behind the tough chicken skin on your smoked chicken below.
 Keep reading –

-How to Get Crispy Skin on Smoked Chicken-Make Your Next Smoked Chicken Crispy
+How To Get Crispy Skin On Smoked Chicken – Make Your Next Smoked Chicken Crispy

 Proper crispy skin mostly depends on how much the chicken is dry.
 The more you can make the chicken dry, the more crust you’ll find in the bite.